gjacopo/bodylanguage/README.md

 **About**

-This material is meant as working solution or proof of concept in (less-)use at ESTAT.
+These materials are meant as working solutions, prototypes or proofs of concept in (no-)use at ESTAT.

 <table align="center">
     <tr> <td align="left"><i>documentation</i></td> <td align="left">available at: https://gjacopo.github.io/bodylanguage/</td> </tr>